codex-bot/sdk-python/README.md

 ## Issues and improvements

-Ask a question or report a bug on the [create issue page](https://github.com/codex-bot/weather/issues/new).
+Ask a question or report a bug on the [create issue page](https://github.com/codex-team/codex.bot/issues/new).

-Know how to improve platform?
-[Fork it](https://github.com/codex-bot/weather) and send a pull request.
+Know how to improve SDK?
+[Fork it](https://github.com/codex-bot/sdk-python) and send a pull request.

 ## About CodeX